Flowing Wells High School

 Flowing Wells High School (est. 1954) is a secondary school in Tucson, Arizona.
 It is the primary high school in the Flowing Wells Unified School District, the other being Sentinel Peak High School.

 Curriculum

-Flowing Wells offers several AP courses, including Biology, Psychology, Environmental Science, Chemistry, U.S. History, European History, Macro/Micro Economics, English, Calculus, Spanish, and Statistics.
-AP Music Theory has also been offered in the past.
+Flowing Wells offers several AP courses, including Biology, Psychology, Environmental Science, Chemistry, U.S. History, European History, Human Geography, Macro/Micro Economics, English III and IV, Pre-calculus, Calculus AB, Physics, Spanish, and Statistics.
+AP Music Theory and Computer Science Principals have also been offered in the past.
+The school also offers many CTE and fine arts classes for students, along with having JTED classes.
+Flowing Wells also has a dual-enrollment programme with Pima Community College.

-The high school also places a high value on arts education and never charges students fees for sports participation.
+The high school also places a high value on arts education and never charges students fees for sports participation, with items such as sports uniforms being free for all participating students.

-Flowing Wells awards two different kinds of diplomas, a standard or "blue" diploma matching state graduation requirements, and a "gold" advanced studies diploma.
-A valedictorian, salutatorian, seniors graduating with distinction, and Arizona Academic Scholars are also recognized upon graduation.
+Flowing Wells awards two different kinds of diplomas, a standard or "blue" diploma matching state graduation requirements, and a "gold" advanced studies diploma, earned by having two foreign language credits and having at least a 3.0 GPA.
+A valedictorian, salutatorian, seniors graduating with distinction, Arizona Academic Scholars, and a Seal of Biliteracy are also recognised upon graduation.

 Traditions

-The Flowing Wells High School mascot are the Caballeros (horseman or Mexican gentleman).
+The Flowing Wells High School has many traditions, such as large and loud pep assemblies every quarter of the school year with the game lover's leap being played beforehand.
+Spirit Week (where a theme is chosen every day that students are encouraged to dress as) is similarly done before pep assemblies.
+Every day during morning announcements, Frank Thomas asks a trivia question.
+A number is also given, and whoever the nth student to correctly answer the question is given a prize.